-This creamy White Bean Chowder is hearty and satisfying with white beans and vegetables.
+This Italian-inspired creamy White Bean Soup recipe is a hearty and satisfying chowder with white beans and vegetables.
+It’s quick and easy enough to whip up on a weeknight!

 Is this it?, I asked, bewilderedly looking out the car window at what could have been any dive in any sketchy area of any town.